 When to Expect the iOS 14 Launch Date

-One question we typically get from readers, friends, and family regarding new versions of iOS is: "When will Apple make its announcement?"
+One question we typically get from readers, friends, and family regarding new versions of iOS is: "When will Apple announce the next operating system for iPhone?"

-Unless Apple drastically changes the way it handles iOS releases, the company will likely announce iOS 14 at its annual developer conference in the summer.
+Unless Apple drastically changes the way it handles iOS releases, the company will likely announce iOS 14 at its annual developer conference this summer.

 Apple's confirmed plans to host an online-version of WWDC in June andWWDC 2020 kicks off on June 22nd with a keynote.

 During the keynote we expect the company to outline its plans for iOS (iPhone), iPadOS (iPad), macOS (MacBook), watchOS (Apple Watch), and tvOS (Apple TV) in 2020.